ericandrewlewis/say-yes-to-https/setup-https.md

 ## Force users to connect over HTTPS

+When all embedded resources are loading securely, you can force users to connect to the site over HTTPS.

 HTTP Strict Transport Security (HSTS) is a mechanism to force users to connect to a site over HTTPS, and avoid security downgrade attacks.
 [Read more about HSTS and how to implement it](https://https.cio.gov/hsts/).

-## Add 301 redirects from HTTP to HTTPS

-Older clients don't support HSTS, so always 301 redirect HTTP requests to the HTTPS version.
+Older clients don't support HSTS.
+Setup 301 redirects for HTTP requests to the HTTPS version.
 See configuration examples for [NGINX](https://serverfault.com/questions/67316/in-nginx-how-can-i-rewrite-all-http-requests-to-https-while-maintaining-sub-dom/337893#337893) and [Apache](https://www.sslshopper.com/apache-redirect-http-to-https.html).

 ## Verify latest server packages